$N$-player games and mean-field games with smooth dependence on past absorptions: Approximate Nash equilibria for the -player game with finite-dimensional interaction

+In this section, we consider an important particular case of our MFG with absorption, where the mean-field interaction is finite-dimensional.
+This is inspired by the original model of \cite{campi2018n}.
+We show that any feedback solution of the MFG can be used to construct a sequence of approximate Nash equilibria for the corresponding $N$-player game.
+To this end, we will need two additional assumptions (Assumptions \hyperlink{N1}{(\textrm{N1})} and \hyperlink{N2}{(\textrm{N2})} below).
+We focus on a finite-dimensional example first for technical reasons: this setting is very suitable to the propagation of chaos result that we use in the proofs without being too technical.
+Second, we think that this case is also particularly relevant for the applications as mentioned in the introduction.
+Overall, we believe that the finite-dimensional setting enables us to keep a good balance between abstract technicalities and modelling needs.

-In this section, under conditions (H1)-(H8) with the additional assumptions (N1) and (N2) (see below), we show that if we have a feedback solution of the MFG, then we can construct a sequence of approximate Nash equilibria for the corresponding $N$-player game.
-The approximation is the content of Theorem \ref{teo:approxNashRel} and Corollary \ref{cor:approxNash}.
-In order to prove this result, we interpret the $N$-player system as a system of $N$ interacting diffusions.
-The study of interacting particle systems goes back to \citet{mckean,sznitman,gartner}.
-While the usual mode of convergence of an $N$-particle system to its McKean-Vlasov limit is the convergence in law of the empirical measures, in the present paper we obtain a stronger form of propagation of chaos.
-Precisely, as in \citet{lacker_chaos} but with possibly unbounded drift, we prove that the empirical measures converge in a stronger topology, the $\tau$-topology, which is widely used in the large deviations literature (see, for instance, Chapter 6.2 in \citet{dembo}); see Subsection \ref{subsec:chaos}.
+The approximation result is the content of Theorem \ref{teo:approxNashRel} and Corollary \ref{cor:approxNash}.
+In order to prove this, we interpret the $N$-player system as a system of $N$ interacting diffusions (as in, e.g., \cite{mckean,sznitman,gartner}).
+While the usual mode of convergence of an $N$-particle system is the convergence in law of the empirical measures, here we obtain a stronger form of propagation of chaos as in \cite{lacker2018strong} but with possibly unbounded drift in the state variable.
+We prove that the empirical measures converge in the stronger $\tau$-topology, which is widely used in the large deviations literature (see, for instance, Chapter 6.2 in \citet{dembo}); see Subsection \ref{subsec:chaos}.\\